A multi-chroic kinetic inductance detectors array using hierarchical phased array antenna: Hierarchical focal plane design

-The thickness of Al is designed to be 100~nm with a transition temperature of 1.3~K, a sheet resistance of \SI{0.069}{\ohm /\sq}, and a sheet inductance of \SI{0.11}{\pico\henry /\sq}.
-The Al lumped-element inductor has a magnetic inductance of \SI{6.85}{\nano\henry/\mm} and the kinetic inductance ratio is 26\% with a inductor width of \SI{1}{\um}.
-Nb parallel plate capacitors with 800-nm thick aSi are used for tuning the resonance frequency.
 To find the optimal KID design, we selected the horizontal inductor size $l_{abs}$ (Fig.~\ref{fig:2}), and the resonance frequency $f_r$ as sweeping parameters.
 The coupling quality factor is set to be the same with the internal quality factor $Q_i$.
 The capacitor area is calculated from $f_r$.
-We first calculate the noise equivalent power (NEP) and use the mapping speed $1/(\mathrm{NEP}^2\times \mathrm{Area})$, which takes the pixel area into account, to find the optimal design. $Q_r>10^4$ is set to have a reasonable multiplexing factor.
+We first calculate the noise equivalent power (NEP), and then use the mapping speed $1/(\mathrm{NEP}^2\times \mathrm{Area})$, which takes the pixel area into account, to find the optimal design. $Q_r>10^4$ is set to have a reasonable readout multiplexing factor.
+The optimization result of Band 2 is shown in Fig.~\ref{fig:3}.
 Taking the optimization results of 6 bands, we decide to have $l_{abs}$=1.5~mm.
-Resonance frequencies from B1 to B6 are designed to be from 100~MHz to 400~MHz with 50~MHz span for each band.
+The inductor volume is 3224~$\mu m^3$ for all KIDs.
+Resonance frequencies from B1 to B6 are designed from 100~MHz to 400~MHz with 50~MHz span for each band.
 Some typical optimization results are shown in Table.~\ref{tab:1}.
+In this test pixel, B2-5 KIDs are used.
+A microstrip line is used for readout.